Archipelago (Ark): CAIDA's active measurement infrastructure serving the network research community since 2007.

 This page provides an interactive map of Ark monitor locations and individual monitor attributes.
 For a listing of other CAIDA active and passive data monitors, see the CAIDA Data Monitors page.

 This map shows current Archipelago (Ark) monitors at their approximate geographical location.
 The checkbox menu allows the selection of monitors shown based on several characteristics.
 Note that the locations are displayed at city granularity.
 When the menu selection leads to multiple monitors in the same city with different characteristics the color white is used for that city.
+The popup for each node displays some identifying information about the node, including Last_Ping, indicating how long ago we received the last sign-of-life from the node (for a functioning node this typically is one hour or less), and Last_Uptime, indicating how long the node was up at the time of Last_Ping.

 The "Status" menu item divides all monitors into "active" monitors, defined as a monitor that has produced data in the last recent 30 days, and "inactive" monitors that have been inactive for more than 30 days.